 - In a food processor, pulse oats into a fine powder.

-- Add beans and dates to your food processor along with the oat flour you just made.
+- Add beans, peanut butter and dates to your food processor along with the oat flour you just made.
 Combine until a dough forms.
 Optional: add a pinch of salt for older kids.

 - Gently pulse in the freeze-dried strawberries until just combined.